juvalen/mb-checker/README.md

 Clone this repository into a directory

 1. First copy your Bookmarks file to the directory and run `./scanJSON.py [-w work_dir] [-i input_file]` to scan all present URLs in input Bookmarks file and produce **ALL.url** which includes a list of URLs and their resulting return code.
 It scans bokmarks from **bookmarks_bar**, **other** and **synced** top folders. _concurrent_ (32) parameter in que.py script defines the number of paralel threads.
-As this script crawls all bookmarks, it may take some time depending on the connection speed and amount of original entries, featuring about 10 entries per second.
+As this script crawls all bookmarks, it is run on-line and may take some time depending on the connection speed and amount of original entries, typically about 10 entries per second.

  -i input_file: Bookmark file to use (defaults to `./Bookmarks`)